Weakly modular graphs and nonpositive curvature: Motivation

-{\bf Theoretical computer science and combinatorial optimization.} Except geometric group theory, median graphs and their algebraic analogs -- median algebras and median semilattices -- naturally arise in some areas of theoretical computer science.
-Median semilattices can be viewed as domains \cite{ArOwSu,BaCo} of coherent event structures \cite{WiNi}, a classical by now model on concurrency in computer science.
+Except geometric group theory, median graphs and their algebraic analogs -- median algebras and median semilattices -- naturally arise in some areas of theoretical computer science.
+Median semilattices can be viewed as domains \cites{ArOwSu,BaCo} of coherent event structures \cite{WiNi}, a classical by now model on concurrency in computer science.
 For a presentation of CAT(0) cube complexes from this perspective, see \cite{ChHa}; this geometric point of view allowed already to disprove a conjecture on event structures, see \cite{Chepev}.
 On the other hand, median--stable subsets of Boolean algebras characterize the solution sets of certain Boolean expressions, namely of $2$--SAT instances \cite{Scha}.

 A remarkable appearance of (weakly) modular graphs has occurred in classifying computational complexity of the $0$--extension problem.
 The {\it $0$--extension problem} is a version of facility location problems on graphs, originated from operations research and known under the name of {\it multifacility location problem}.
 This problem generalizes some basic combinatorial optimization problems, such as minimum cut problem, and has numerous applications in machine learning and computer vision.
 In mid 90's, Chepoi \cite{Ch_facility} and Karzanov \cite{Kar98a} independently found that the computational complexity of the $0$--extension problem is much deeper and intrinsically connected with the (weak) modularity of the underlying graph.
 Both works showed that the 0-extension problem on median graphs is polynomially solvable.
 The latter work, furthermore, showed the polynomial time solvability for the 0-extension problem on a related subclass of modular graphs, and showed the NP-hardness for a graph that is not orientable modular.
 Following a subsequent development \cite{Kar04}, Hirai \cite{HH12} finally proved the polynomial time solvability of the $0$--extension problem on orientable modular graphs, and thus a complete dichotomy characterization of the tractability of the 0-extension problem was established: if $G$ is an orientable modular graph, then the $0$--extension problem on $G$ is polynomially solvable, otherwise it is NP-hard.